mglerner/IntroductoryPhysics/README.md

 part of my intro class, one of the assignments is essentially "find an example of a Physicist who doesn't look like Newton, write something about that person, include a picture if you can, and figure out where that person could have been included in our syllabus."
-We're putting this on github so that (1) it can be a resource for others (2) people can send in [PRs](https://help.github.com/articles/about-pull-requests/) to make this better.
+The assignment gets the full weight of any other weekly assignment.
+I'm putting this on github (1) so that it can be a resource for others (ideally, you'd be able to say "oh, I'm covering Knight Chapter 3, Section 2 today ... here's a quick PPT slide I can slip in with my clicker questions") (2) so that people can send in [PRs](https://help.github.com/articles/about-pull-requests/) to make this better.